ucarbonregistry/Project-493/README.md

 The power produced by the 10MW is evacuated at the 66 KV Rangenahalli substation located at Rangenahalli, Hiriyur Taluk, Chitradurga Dist, Karnataka.

+PRIOR HISTORY CDM
+________
+1. The project activity initially submitted a Prior Consideration under the Clean Development Mechanism (CDM) of the UNFCCC for registration on 03/04/2015 (LINK: https://cdm.unfccc.int/Projects/PriorCDM/notifications/index_html?s=1340
+).
+However, the project
+proponent did not pursue CDM registration afterward.
+Another project activity was submitted for prior consideration under CDM for registration on 01/10/2015 (LINK:
+2 https://cdm.unfccc.int/Projects/PriorCDM/notifications/index_html?s=1220), which is different from the current project activity.
+The project is now being applied under UCR to issue carbon credits and receive carbon financing.

+2. The project has not been applied under any other greenhouse gas (GHG) mechanism except for CDM.
+Additionally, for any period under UCR, CDM validation and verifications have not been conducted, and no credits have been issued.
+Therefore, the project will not cause double accounting of carbon credits (i.e., COUs).